rackspace/php-opencloud/README.md

   changed from `.inc` to `.php`.
 This means that any existing code must be edited to use this new version.

+> **ANOTHER IMPORTANT NOTE**: the working branch (soon to be master) has been reorganized and all file locations have changed.

 See the
 [COPYING](https://github.com/rackspace/php-opencloud/blob/master/COPYING)
 file for license and copyright information.